 Andy Warhol originally hand painted the cans for his 32 Campbell’s Soup Cans series in 1962.
 This all changed after the development of the silkscreen printing technique, which Warhol utilized for its reliable and precise results.
 This new creative development allowed Warhol to mass produce detailed images in a more accessible way.
 It quickly became his preferred method of artistic creation, and stands as the heartbeat of his catalogue.

-The Campbell’s Soup Can is one of the most iconic pop art images of the century, serving as a symbol of consumer culture and advertising.
-Warhol often appropriated well known objects and images of consumer culture, transforming them into fine art.
+The Campbell’s Soup Cans II: Vegetarian Vegetable print is one of the most iconic Pop Art images of the century, serving as a symbol of consumer culture and advertisement.
+Warhol often appropriated well known objects and images of consumerism, transforming them into fine art.
 Significantly, the Campbell’s soup cans challenged what could be deemed socially and artistically acceptable.
 His decision to paint the soups, effectively breaking the mold of modern art, is owed to various curiosities.
 Not only did Andy have a clear fascination with consumer culture, he also expressed his personal connection to the company.
 “I used to drink it [Campbell’s Soup].
 I used to have the same lunch every day, for twenty years, I guess, the same thing over and over again.”

-Warhol’s love for mass-production, advertisement, and everyday commodities all morphed together to create these portfolios.
+Warhol’s love for mass-production, advertising, and everyday commodities all morphed together to create these soup can prints.
 Although the Campbell’s soup cans are arguably some of his most notable works, the artist received some backlash after showcasing his original Campbell’s series.
 Due to the commercial subject matter of Warhol’s Soup Cans, many critics questioned the significance of his work.
 Fifty-nine years after their debut, people still may debate the value of Warhol’s soup cans.
 Nonetheless, they have since become treasured pieces of modern art history.